mui/material-ui/docs/src/pages/components/grid/grid.md

 The grid system is implemented with the `Grid` component:

-- It uses [CSS’s Flexible Box module](https://www.w3.org/TR/css-flexbox-1/) for high flexibility.
+- It uses [CSS's Flexible Box module](https://www.w3.org/TR/css-flexbox-1/) for high flexibility.
 - There are two types of layout: _containers_ and _items_.
-- Item widths are set in percentages, so they’re always fluid and sized relative to their parent element.
+- Item widths are set in percentages, so they're always fluid and sized relative to their parent element.
 - Items have padding to create the spacing between individual items.
 - There are five grid breakpoints: xs, sm, md, lg, and xl.
 - Integer values can be given to each breakpoint, indicating how many of the 12 available columns are occupied by the component when the viewport width satisfies the [breakpoint contraints](/customization/breakpoints/#default-breakpoints).